-Sequences were edited using SeqMan II in the Lasergene software (DNASTAR, Madison, WI, USA).
-Iterative alignment was performed automatically and adjusted by hand with BioNumerics version 4.61 (Applied Maths, Sint-Martens-Latem, Belgium).
-The tree was constructed with maximum Likelihood implemented in RaxML version 7.0.4 (Stamatakis et al., 2008).
+Sequences were edited using SEQMAN II in the Lasergene software (DNASTAR, Wisconsin, U.S.A.).
+Iterative alignment was performed automatically and adjusted by hand with BIONUMERICS version 4.61 (Applied Maths, Sint-Martens-Latem, Belgium).
+The tree was constructed with maximum Likelihood implemented in RaxML version 7.0.4 (Stamatakis, 2008).
 The model parameters were estimated by RAxML.
 The GAMMA model of rate heterogeneity up to an accuracy of 0.1000000000 LogLikelihood units with 1000 bootstrap value replicates was used and edited with Mega-4 software (Tamura et al., 2007).
 The SSU sequences were compared in a large database maintained at CBS for research purposes.